- Transfer Credit Policies

-- If health concerns are a factor for the student leaving the College, then documentation for ability to continue in the program must be provided with readmission paperwork.
+- If health concerns were a factor for the student leaving the College, then documentation for the ability to meet the technical standards with or without accommodations to continue in the program, must be provided with readmission paperwork.

-- A student may only be readmitted into Lakeview College of Nursing once.
+- A student may only be readmitted once (1) into Lakeview College of Nursing.

 - A student repeating a clinical nursing course must repeat both the theory and clinical components of the course.

-- A student that is readmitted into Lakeview College of Nursing is required to meet the readmission course progression requirements.
-Any LCN classes that are being repeated due to a previous failure or withdraw must be passed with a “C” or higher with the exception of N210: Foundations of Professional Practice must be passed with an “A” or “B”.
-In order to remain in the program a student cannot withdraw or fail any of these courses for which they have been previously enrolled.
+- A student readmitted into Lakeview College of Nursing is required to meet the readmission course progression requirements.
+Any LCN courses that are being repeated due to a previous failure or withdrawal must be passed with a “C” or higher, with the exception of N210: Foundations of Professional Practice that must be passed with an “A” or “B”.
+To remain in the program, a student cannot withdraw or fail any course in which he/she has been previously enrolled.

 - A readmitted student is allowed to withdraw from one class that has not previously been taken.
 The remainder of the coursework must be passed with a “C” or higher with the exception of N210 Foundations of Nursing Practice, which must be passed with an “A” or “B”, and must follow the guidelines included within the Student Academic Progression (SAP) policy.